31 Xian2 咸

 Life in the world appears in different behaviours, but all aim to one goal.
 Human behaviour becomes disorderly when we are confused by too many thoughts and desires.

-Commentary on the image: To persist is auspicious (and) the regret will be gone, (signifying) no intentional telepathy (i.e. no aspiration, or no fixed thought, or no firm mind) is harmful.
-Back and forth moving unstably, (which is due to the norm of Xian) having not been manifested widely.
+Commentary on the image: To persist is auspicious and the regret will be gone, signifying no intentional telepathy (i.e. no aspiration, or no fixed thought, or no firm mind) is harmful.
+If line 4 is indecisive and moving back and forth, it is due to the norm of Xian having not been manifested widely.

 People must have a fixed aspiration; then the aspiration will guide them to realise what is intended.
 The disorderly acts are due to the fact that the norm of Xian has not been carried out accordingly, i.e. one can't maintain firm telepathy (or mind) but moves according to outside influences.